Rayrez/Java_GameProject/README.md

 ﻿# JPU-BlankProject

 This project has been realized by 4 people:
-Pierre Garrido, Bastien Aelter, Benjamin Brifault, Mattias Hurot.
+Pierre Garrido, Bastien Aelters, Benjamin Brifault, Mattias Hurot.

 Distribution of project tasks: